ot4i/app-connect-templates/resources/markdown/API to create leads in Salesforce using a csv file from Box_instructions.md

 1. Click **Done**.
 1. To start the flow, in the banner open the options menu [&#8942;] then click **Start flow**.

 Want to see if working?
 Click **Manage** in the API flow, then follow the instructions on getting started.
 Once you're in the API portal, use the Try it link and then **Generate** some test data.
-Replace the value for `file_url` with the URL for the csv file you want to use.
+Replace the value for `file_url` with the ID for the CSV file you want to use (for example, `1234560543210` for the CSV file `https://app.box.com/file/1234560543210`).
 Replace the value for `event_name` with the event name you want to match in your file, and click **Call operation**.